sahme73/personal-website/README.md

 # Personal Website

 A public website to showcase personal information (resume, blog posts, etc.), powered by the [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) template on the latest version of SvelteKit.
 Note: this website is in early development and needs ample time for completion.
 This website is currently supported on desktop browsers and mobile devices but needs some compatibility patches.
-The website template created in this repository is open for anyone to utilize.
+The website template is open for anyone to utilize.

 <p align="right">(<a href="#top">back to top</a>)</p>